Documentation

 In a CFD software analysis, fluid flow and its associated physical properties, such as velocity, pressure, viscosity, density, and temperature, are calculated based on defined operating conditions.
 In order to arrive at an accurate, physical solution, these quantities are calculated simultaneously.

 Every CFD tool, both commercial and/or open source, uses a mathematical model and numerical method to predict the desired flow physics.
 The most common CFD tools are based on the Navier-Stokes (N-S) equations.
-While the bulk of the terms in the Navier-Stokes equations remains constant, more terms can be added or removed based on the physics.
+While the bulk of the terms in the Navier-Stokes equations remain constant, more terms can be added or removed based on the physics.
 For example, if heat transfer, phase change, or chemical reactions need to be considered, more terms will be introduced into the governing equations.

 It is very important that the proper operating conditions, numerical methods, and physics are considered in order to conduct an accurate and successful CFD analysis.
 If this is done correctly, performance insights can be obtained quickly that will result ultimately in a better performing and more efficient final product.